arjunjanamatti/simpleOutlierRemoval/README.md

-# Calculate co-effecienct of Variance
+# Remove the outliers from Series

 ####### Assuming the series is normally distributed